Skip to content

 Time horizonToday's to-do listThis year's growth trajectory

-You can feel the difference.
-Degen productivity leaves you busy and depleted.
-Regen productivity leaves you effective and energized.
+The difference is felt directly.
+Degen productivity leaves the operator busy and depleted.
+Regen productivity leaves them effective and energized.
 The Genius process is designed for effectiveness — doing the right things, in the right order, with systematic improvement over time.

 Do it.
 Measure what happened.
 Then do it again.